heptarch/heptarch.github.io/drafts/tarkovsky.md

 	</figure>

-Chiara watched intently as I signed and dated the slip, then stubbed out her cigarette, drained her sambuca and withdrew two keys from the satchel: a heavy, single-toothed barrel key for the room itself, and a
+Chiara watched intently as I signed and dated the slip, then stubbed out her cigarette, drained her sambuca and withdrew two keys from the
+satchel: a heavy, single-toothed barrel key acid etched with the numeral "3", and a
 Schlage for the filing cabinet I was to have access to.
 She left as abruptly as she had arrived.
 I found myself alone with the smell of anise and a feeling that the